-'''

-This file is in plain text, if you want to
+--# This file is in plain text, if you want to

 encrypt this file, please execute following command:

 #

-$ ansible-vault encrypt passwords.yml
+\$ ansible-vault encrypt passwords.yml

 #

 It will ask you for a password, which you must then pass to

 ansible interactively when executing the playbook.

 #

-$ ansible-playbook myplaybook.yml --ask-vault-pass
+\$ ansible-playbook myplaybook.yml --ask-vault-pass

 #

-dr_sites_primary_password: primary_password

-dr_sites_secondary_password: secondary_password

-'''
+dr\sites\primary\password: primary\password

+dr\sites\secondary\password:

 For extra security you can encrypt the password file.
-However, you will need to use the -- ask-vault-pass parameter when running the playbook.
+However, you must use the --ask-vault-pass parameter when running the playbook.
 See Using Ansible Roles to Configure Red Hat Virtualization in the Administration Guide for more information.